AnelMusic/CAMVID_SEMANTIC_SEGMENTATION_TENSORFLOW2/README.md

 Here, you can provide the respective dataset paths, define basic hyperparameters as well as define your optimizer,loss function and metrics.
 This means that for basic training an evaluation not a single line of code must be changed.

+Preprocessing and preparing the dataset is handled by the DatasetManager.

 ### Training:
 In order to train the model you must make sure that the MODE FLAG in config file is set to = "training"
 ```python